-Laurie-Anne is an experienced leading junior and junior.
+Appointed Queen's Counsel in 2022, Laurie-Anne is highly experienced.
 She has acted on cases of varying size and complexity including murder, kidnap, firearms offences, sexual offences and complex fraud and associated offences including hidden asset recovery and confiscation.

 She has appeared before the Court of Appeal, Courts Martial and the International Criminal Tribunal.
 Laurie-Anne is often instructed to appear in cases that require a firm yet affable approach.
 She has a reputation for being fearless.